 Here I list some specific goals that I want to improve in myself.
 But these are not one time things that change every week.
-Here are some of the activities that I think I need to keep up for the rest of my life.
+Here are some activities I need to keep up for the rest of my life.
 The skills and attributes you list here should help you get better in many other areas of your life.

 - Building willpower

-What do you like in business or your work?
-Interesting work is one of the most important things you can achieve in your life.
+What do you like about business or your work?
+Interesting work is one of the most important things in life you can achieve.
 If you work on something that you want to do and really excites you, then you are far ahead of most people.
-If your work or business is also your hobbie, then you have a much happier life.
+If your work or business is also your hobby, then you have a much happier life.

 - Public speaking

-Having a good relationship at home is one of the foundations of your success.
+Having a good relationship at home is the foundation of your success.
 Sometimes you may have problems at home.
 Relationships take work.
 Do that work.
 If you are not into relationship advice, then get into it.
 Find out how to better understand your spouse and kids.
-How to greate peak moments that you can remember for decades to come.
-Even if it’s not something, you do now.
+How to create peak moments that you can remember for decades to come.
+Even if it’s not something you do now.
 Start doing it, and it’ll grow on you.